sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

 1. ship actor isolation
 2. ship sendability
-3. optimize transfer later if needed
+3. ship transfer optimization
+4. add explicit shared RC substrate
+5. consider any future shared-memory extensions

+### Why explicit promotion instead of ambient sharing

+Explicit promotion keeps local Aether assumptions valid and prevents hidden backend/runtime broadening of ownership semantics.

+### Why shared reuse is intentionally excluded at first

+Shared reuse would require a separate legality and proof story.
+The initial shared-RC extension should keep shared objects conservative and preserve the current local fast path.

 ### Why not merge everything into one giant spec

-One giant document becomes hard to maintain once implementation starts.

-This roadmap should be canonical for sequencing and decisions, but detailed surface syntax and runtime internals may still live in focused sub-proposals or implementation notes as work begins.
+This roadmap is canonical for sequencing and decisions, but focused proposals and implementation notes can still exist for detailed syntax or runtime work.

 ## Prior art
 [prior-art]: #prior-art